 JavaScript Symbol description Property

-JavaScript symbol description is an inbuilt property in JavaScript which is used to return the optional description of the specified symbol objects.
+JavaScript symbol description is an inbuilt property in JavaScript that is used to return the optional description of the specified symbol objects.

-Syntax: Here “A” is the specified symbol objects which might be Symbol(‘anyValues’), Symbol.iterator, Symbol.for(‘anyValues’) etc.
+Syntax: Here “A” is the specified symbol object which might be Symbol(‘anyValues’), Symbol.iterator, Symbol.for(‘anyValues’) etc.

 A.description;